onfido/onfido-sdk-ui/MANUAL_REGRESSION.md

    `?language=en_US&docVideo=true`
 2. Choose one of the documents mentioned above (Residence permit (any country), Passport (any country), Identity Card (Italy) or Drivers License (France)
 3. Choose to continue on your phone by clicking on ‘Get secure Link’
-4. Choose to get the link via SMS, QR or Copy (you can use the steps in '4a.Cross-device with copied link' as a reference)
+4. Choose to get the link via SMS, QR Code or Copy (you can use the steps in '4a.Cross-device with copied link' as a reference)
 5. Open the provided cross device URL in your mobile browser.

 Specific for Passport: